The marriage between CRM and RMS in hotels to maximise revenue: How to enrich your pricing strategy using guest data

 Mathieu Pollet, co-founder and CEO, LoungeUp

-If prices are high because of a trade fair or festival, value can be added for the guest by providing additional services such as information about the event, transport to the event or services to facilitate their return to the hotel.
+If prices are high because of a trade show or festival, value can be added for the guest by providing additional services such as information about the event, transport to the event, or services to facilitate their return to the hotel.
 By putting yourself in the guest's shoes, you can determine how to add value to their stay.

 In conclusion

-✓ To recap, CRM is the ideal tool to sell the right product, the right offer, to the right guest at the right time; and Revenue Management knows how to identify when to put all this forward.
+✓ To recap, CRM is the ideal tool to sell the right product, the right offer, to the right guest at the right time; and Revenue Management knows how to identify the right moment to put them forward.

 ✓ What is important is that the bridge internally between the two teams (RM and Marketing) is already established to act on quiet periods by dedicating marketing offers to the right guests to fill empty rooms